hannesdatta/course-odcm/content/docs/tutorials/apis101/_index.md

 ---
 weight: 20
 title: APIs 101
-description: Learn how to make a connection to an API and retrieve data
+description: Learn how to make a connection to an API, retrieve data, and parse it to CSV files
 bookCollapseSection: true
-draft: true
+draft: false

 ---

-# Data packaging and dissemination
+# Tutorial: APIs 101

 ## Learning goals

-- Retrieve data using the Twitter streaming API
-- Obtaining authentication credentials
-- Run API retrieval
-- Write basic parsing code after data retrieval
+- paste learning goals here

-## Prerequisites
+## Get started

-- ...
+- download the tutorial, and open it in Jupyter Notebook